Skip to main content

 Here’s a simple overview of how the Network Requests Recorder functions:

-Integration Access: If your project is linked to an integration like Jira, you will have a quick access link to see any failed requests.
+5. Integration Access: If your project is linked to an integration like Jira, you'll have a quick access link to directly view any failed requests associated with the issue.

 Getting Started